numery009/Spring-Boot-And-Spring-Cloud/README.md

 c) Spring Cloud OpenFeign: Spring Cloud OpenFeign provides integrations for Spring Boot apps through autoconfiguration and binding to the Spring Environment and other Spring programming model idioms.

 d )Spring Cloud Netflix: Integration with various Netflix OSS components (Eureka, Hystrix, Zuul, Archaius, etc.)
+         i) Eureka: This is a Naming Server.
+All microservices will be registered on Eureka server. ii) Zuul : This is an API Gateway.
+It uses for Security, Rate Limits, Fault Tolerance, Service Aggregation.

 e) Spring Cloud Sleuth: Distributed tracing for Spring Cloud applications, compatible with Zipkin, HTrace and log-based (e.g. ELK) tracing.